VoidJuiceConcentrate/DurinDoor/README.md

 This project aims to streamline building quick-boot security camera enabled embedded linux images for embedded devices.
 Initial building done on amd64 and arm64, testing done against a Raspberry Pi Zero W.

+It also tries to stay loosely within the core direction outlined in IronOxidizer/instant-pi:
+- Buildroot for system builder
+- musl for c libraries
+- busybox / busybox init
+- f2fs on rootfs

 STAGES:

 - Docker Boot: ✓